Amit Sheth: Relationship identification

-Semantics and knowledge-empowered information extraction/NLP/ML, search, browsing, and analysis

-In 1993, he initiated InfoHarness, a system that extracted metadata from diverse content (news, software code, and requirements documents) using a Mozilla browser-based faceted search.
+In 1993, he initiated InfoHarness, a system that extracted metadata from diverse content using a Mozilla browser-based faceted search.
 This system transitioned into a product by Bellcore in 1995 and was followed by a metadata-based search engine for a personal, electronic program guide and Web-based videos for a cable set-top box.
-He licensed this technology he developed at the University of Georgia for his company Taalee in the same year that Tim-Berners Lee coined the term Semantic Web.
-In the first keynote on Semantic Web given anywhere, Sheth presented Taalee's commercial implementation of a semantic search engine, which is covered the patent "System and method for creating a semantic web and its applications in browsing, searching, profiling, personalization and advertising".
+In the first keynote on Semantic Web given anywhere, Sheth presented Taalee's commercial implementation of a semantic search engine.

-This 1999–2001 incarnation of semantic search (as described in the patent document) started with extensive tooling to create an ontology/WorldModel (today's knowledge graph) to design a schema and then automatically extract information (through knowledge extraction agents) and incorporate knowledge from multiple high-quality sources to populate the ontology and keep it fresh.
-This involves machinery for disambiguation to identify what is new and what has changed.

-Then the data extraction agents which supported diverse content either pulled (crawled) or pushed (e.g., syndicated news in NewsML), called upon a nine-classifier committee (using bayesian, HMM, and knowledge-based classifiers) to determine the domains of the content, identify the relevant subset of the ontology to use, and perform semantic annotation.
 "Semantic Enhancement Engine: A Modular Document Enhancement Platform for Semantic Applications over Heterogeneous Content" is one of the earliest publications demonstrating the unusual effectiveness of knowledge-based classifiers compared with more traditional ML techniques.
 The third component of the system utilized ontology and metadata (annotation) to support semantic search, browsing, profiling, personalization, and advertising.

-This system also supported a dynamically generated "Rich Media Reference" (a.k.a.
-Google's Infobox) which not only displayed metadata about the searched entity pulled from the ontology and metabase but also provided what was termed "blended semantic browsing and querying".
+This system also supported a dynamically generated "Rich Media Reference" which not only displayed metadata about the searched entity pulled from the ontology and metabase but also provided what was termed "blended semantic browsing and querying".
 He also led efforts in other forms/modality of data, including social and sensor data.
 He coined the term "Semantic Sensor Web" and initiated and chaired the W3C effort on Semantic Sensor Networking that resulted in a de facto standard.
 He introduced the concept of semantic perception to reflect the process of converting massive amounts of IoT data into higher level abstractions to support human cognition and perception in decision making, which involves an IntellegO ontology-enabled abductive and deductive reasoning framework for iterative hypothesis refinement and validation.

+Neurosymbolic AI

+Since joining the University of South Carolina, Sheth has pursued a research agenda centered on knowledge-empowered neurosymbolic and hybrid AI.
+He introduced the concept of "Computing for Human Experience," describing how semantics-empowered technologies can enrich and support human activities across physical, cyber, and social domains.
+His research addresses grounding, alignment, instructability, analogical reasoning, interpretability, explainability, and trustworthy AI, as well as multimodal and conversational AI.
+Among the research concepts he introduced is Knowledge-infused Learning, a framework for integrating external knowledge into machine learning to improve interpretability and safety.
+He has also introduced the terms Smart Data, Citizen Sensing, Semantic Perception, and Augmented Personalized Health.
+AIISC has conducted interdisciplinary research spanning digital and connected health, mental health and wellbeing, biomedical informatics, smart manufacturing, education, and the mitigation of online disinformation and radicalization, with research partnerships across eight colleges and schools at the university.